+Pheochromocytoma/paragangliomas have a high degree of heritability with 40% of cases carrying a germline mutation.
+Throughout the years, there has been more than 20 susceptibility genes identified.
 We accept patients with any pheo/para-related mutations into our protocol.
-We also may be able to provide genetic testing to family members of patients known to have a mutation in these genes, particularly in the SDH genes.
+We also may be able to provide genetic testing to immediate family members of patients known to have a mutation in these genes.

 More pheo/para-related genetic information can be found below.